 If there’s anything to be said of George, it’s that she makes her dreams come true.

-With that being said, the much larger and extravagant facility named The Jeannette Clift George Theater, located at 5420 Westheimer, was opened this past February.
+With that being said, the much larger and extravagant facility named The Jeannette and L.M.
+George Theater, located at 5420 Westheimer, was opened this past February.

 The Grace Theater sat around 200 people while the new theater seats over twice that amount.

-The incredible new building was designed by a once Grace Theater goer, John Gabrielle.
+The incredible new building was designed by a long time Grace Theater goer, John Gabriel.

 “John has been going to our shows for so long, so it was sort of a labor of love for him in designing the new building,” McLeroy said.

 Being that A.D.
-Players are a non-profit the new facility was built mostly through sponsorships from the community.
+Players are a non-profit the new facility was built mostly through donations from the community.

 “Our opening this wonderful new theater is a testament to two things: Houston is a very art’s friendly city and it’s a very generous city,” said McLeroy.
 “We have long-time friends of the theater that have supported us since the beginning when we were a tiny theater with six actors to where we are today.”

-Some of the plays we put on, specifically the more religious pieces, were in fact written by Ms. George,” said McLeroy.
+Some of the plays we put on, specifically the more religious pieces, were in fact written by Mrs. George,” said McLeroy.
 “She is a very prolific playwright.”

 Although the A.D.
 Players have a homey feel, they are a very serious theater company.

 “We are a professional theater company.
 All of our actors are professionals that get equity wages,” said McLeroy.
-“The only difference between us and other companies is that we are non-profit and we chose to tell different kinds of stories.
+“The only difference between us and other companies is that we chose to tell different kinds of stories.
 We focus on wholesome moral stories that show the true human condition while also making you feel good when you leave.”